Click for the author's R/C model aircraft he scratchbuilt single-handedly between October 1987 and February 1989 during the ailment in question.

 The author's videos clips.

-My sister Janet's web site comprising of her musical compositions and poems.
+My sister Janet's You Tube channel comprising of her musical compositions.